caimichael/caimichael.github.io/1_research.md

 I provide a theory for how inertia arises endogenously.
 Inertia results when the equilibrium amplification of an initial shock exceeds expectations, causing them to slowly unanchor.
-This theory yields a novel drawback for inertial monetary policy rules and delayed financing of fiscal deficits.
-Policy regimes that act more gradually result in longer transmission lags.
+This theory yields a novel drawback for inertial monetary policy rules and delayed financing of fiscal deficits: Policy regimes that act more gradually result in longer transmission lags.

 Working Papers
 -----------------